nimbleheroes/appfind/README.md

-# appwrap
+# appfind

-A universal app wrapper
+A universal app finder and wrapper